Competencies

 On August 5, 2025 the Department of State (DOS) published in the Federal Register a temporary final rule that establishes a one-year pilot program to test a $5K, $10K, or $15K bond system for select B‑1/B‑2 visitor visa applicants from countries with high overstay rates or other conditions.

-DOS has not yet published a list of countries that will be covered by the B-1/B-2 visa bond pilot program.
+On the same day it published the temporary final rule in the Federal Register, DOS also published a list of two countries that will be covered by the B-1/B-2 visa bond pilot program, effective August 20, 2025.

 B visas only